Thanas-Fuqi/BrookshearMachine_PY/README.md

 cpu.COLS = j
 ```

-Also easy is to change the ISA as needed by the user
+Also the user is able to change the ISA as needed.

 ```python
 # You can ignore inputs given by either (_) or (*args)